 Nissan Laurel/ Datsun 1800 (C30)

 This was the first Nissan that from the start was a Datsun in the export (except for the low-volume 1965 Nissan Silvia, originally meant to be a Datsun in Japan, and with limited regular exports only to Australia).
 Though manufactured in the former Prince factory with a 1815cc Prince engine, the Laurel was a Nissan design, originally intended to be called ‘Bluebird Laurel’ as a senior car model in the Bluebird series.
 Nissan would create its 1.8 (1770cc) engine only in 1970.
 The trailing arm rear suspension that was designed for the Laurel (using some of Prince’s DeDion axle technology) found its way unexpectedly to the Bluebird a half year before.
 Its wheelbase was a substantial 20 cm longer, and other than what was the case with the Skyline S50, where the extra room was for the 6-cylinder engine, at the Laurel it mainly benefited the interior.
-The 2.0-litre that became available in Japan in mid-1970, together with Nissan’s first 2-door hardtop, also was a 4-cylinder Prince engine.
-Though somewhat wider than the 1968/69 Skyline GT C10, which used the same semi-trailing arm rear suspension, the rear tread of the Laurel was 2 cm smaller (but 2 cm wider than that of the Bluebird 510).
+The 2.0-litre that became available in Japan in mid-1970, together with Nissan’s first 2-door hardtop, also was a 4-cylinder Prince-based engine.
+This outstanding hardtop adopted 14 inch wheels, followed by the sedans two months later.
+Though somewhat wider than the 1968/69 Skyline GT C10, which used the same semi-trailing arm rear suspension, the rear tread of the Laurel was 2 cm less (but 2 cm wider than that of the Bluebird 510).

 The Laurel was aimed as a personal car, to which Toyota didn’t yet have an answer.
 The Corona Mark II, released about a half year after the Laurel, and intended as the successor to the Corona, still had a rigid rear axle with leaf springs through 1971, even for its hardtop (and offered wagons and even pick-ups).
 Laurel and Mark II had about the same dimensions, but the wheelbase of the Mark II was eleven cm shorter.
 Set side by side with the Mark II sedans/hardtops, one out of six was a Laurel initially, but this would rise to one out of three by mid-1970, when Laurel hardtops became available, then constituting four out of ten Laurels.
 From here on this generation Laurel 1.8/2.0 would outsell the upper Mark II (1.9) models in Japan.